-Student-Athlete Sexual Misconduct Training Program The required and leadership-focused Student-Athlete Sexual Misconduct Prevention Training teaches student- athletes information and skills to safely intervene in situ- ations that may lead to sexual violence, and it discusses students' rights and responsibilities related to sexual misconduct.
-This training is required in addition to the Undergraduate Sexual Misconduct Prevention Training identify and prevent sexual and relationship violence and stalking; promote positive and healthy behaviors; encourage safe bystander intervention; seek to change behavior and social norms; explain Title IX; provide state and federal laws; explain reporting options and resources; provide institutional policies Start of Fall and Spring semes- ters; annual requirement for varsity student- athletes All Varsity student- athletes (mandated) Sexual Misconduct Awareness for Graduate Students The University's Title IX Coordinator, and other mem- bers of the Title IX team, provide a variety of training and educational programming for graduate students upon request.
-Participants learn about the types of sexual misconduct, their rights to report and address sexual misconduct, and the University's policies, proce- dures and resources.
-Graduate students who are also University employees (e.g., TFs, TAs) learn about their reporting responsibilities and how to refer students who report or disclose concerns to them to the appro- priate resources. sexual misconduct training Ongoing/Upon Request Graduate Students Prevention of Sexual Assault and Harassment (DOD) At the beginning of each academic year, each ROTC class conducts a session on the prevention of sexual assault and harassment using programming provided by the Department of Defense.
+Varsity Student-Athlete Sexual Misconduct Training Program The required and leadership-focused Student-Athlete Sexual Misconduct Prevention Training teaches student- athletes information and skills to safely intervene in situ- ations that may lead to sexual violence, and it discusses students' rights and responsibilities related to sexual misconduct.
+This training is required in addition to the Undergraduate Sexual Misconduct Prevention Training identify and prevent sexual and relationship violence and stalking; promote positive and healthy behaviors; encourage safe bystander intervention; seek to change behavior and social norms; explain Title IX; provide state and federal laws; explain reporting options and resources; provide institutional policies Start of Fall and Spring semes- ters; annual requirement for varsity student- athletes All Varsity student- athletes (mandated) Sexual Misconduct Awareness for Graduate Students The University's Title IX Coordinator, and other members of the Title IX team, provide a variety of training and educational programming for graduate students upon request.
+Participants learn about the types of sexual misconduct, their rights to report and address sexual misconduct, and the University's policies, procedures and resources.
+Graduate students who are also University employees (e.g., TFs, TAs) learn about their reporting responsibilities and how to refer students who report or disclose concerns to them to the appropriate resources. sexual misconduct training Ongoing/Upon Request Graduate Students Prevention of Sexual Assault and Harassment (DOD) At the beginning of each academic year, each ROTC class conducts a session on the prevention of sexual assault and harassment using programming provided by the Department of Defense.
 In addition, the Army ROTC program requires freshmen cadets to review a two-hour video training session on the prevention of sexual assault and harassment at the beginning of each academic year.
-Equal Employment Opportunity conducts an in-person Title IX class for cadets at the beginning of every academic year. ongoing rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking prevention and awareness Annually Students (ROTC) This Dating Life This Dating Life is a pilot program that educates participants on the key components of a healthy relationship, how to have healthy boundaries and how to identify signs of unhealthy and abusive relation- ships.
-Participants will walk away from the program feeling more empowered to be able to identify when a relationship is healthy, unhealthy or abusive.
-The training also provides the participants with resources and tools on how to get help. identify and prevent sexual and relationship violence and stalking; promote positive and healthy behaviors; encourage safe bystander intervention; seek to change behavior and social norms; explain Title IX; provide state and federal laws; explain reporting options and resources; provide institutional policies Ongoing Students
+Equal Employment Opportunity conducts an in-person Title IX class for cadets at the beginning of every academic year. ongoing rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking prevention and awareness Annually Students (ROTC) Non-Trivial Trivia (NTT) Residence Hall Activity NTT introduces students to relationships topics such as conflict, breakups, abuse, and healthy relationships.
+Through participation in trivia, students learn more about SARP as a resource and different ways to address issues that arise in relationships.
+Dating violence Spring Semester Students